PatrickPIGNOL/ObjectBasedDiscordBot/README.md

 An Object Based Discord Bot

+This bot is desinged to be used as a discord bot code and must be tested in a discord server.
+You have to invite your bot in your discord server in order the bot can answer.

-You have to provide a valid token in .env file before it can work properly
+You have to provide a valid token in .env file before it can work properly.

 Do not edit discordbot.sqlite file manualy.

+Use help command to get the list of the bot commands.

+Use ping command to test the bot activity on your discord server.

 Put commands in ./commands/ dirrectory, you can clone ./commands/Ping.js command to start edit yours.